enrike/ehu-abstractions/readme.txt

 --- System requirements ---
 ehu is a PureData collection of abstractions that use some PD externals and abstractions.
 Most of them are included in PureData extended.
-However those are also used and you will need to install them manually: Pduino (arduino) and xsample
+However you might need to install manually Pduino (arduino)

 - Download the extended version of PD from http://puredata.org/downloads